philyboysmith/oart/content/collections/pages/water-quality.md

         content:
           -
             type: text
             text: 'We will expand our monitoring across the whole catchment, incorporating Citizen Science to highlight areas for more in-depth analysis at our testing laboratory.
 We will advocate the use of nature-based solutions as the preferred solution to water quality issues, whilst seeking to integrate these alongside hard-engineering where necessary.
-We aim to improve water quality parameters of phosphate, dissolved oxygen and nitrate across 10% of our monitoring area by 2030.
-(Maybe Link This to the DATA PAGE??)'
+We aim to improve water quality parameters of phosphate, dissolved oxygen and nitrate across 10% of our monitoring area by 2030. '
       -
         type: heading
         attrs: